Yu Huiwen

-Yu Huiwen (于会文; born October 1968) is a Chinese politician of Manchu descent, currently serving as party secretary of Wanzhou District, since June 2022.
+Yu Huiwen (于会文; born October 1968) is a Chinese politician of Manchu descent who is currently serving as party secretary of Hohhot, Inner Mongolia since December 2025.

 He was a delegate to the 13th National People's Congress.
-He is an alternate of the 20th Central Committee of the Chinese Communist Party.
+He is a member of the 20th Central Committee of the Chinese Communist Party.

 Early life and education

 Yu was born in Suizhong County, Liaoning, in October 1968.
 He attended Jinzhou Normal University (now Bohai University) where he received his bachelor's degree in chemistry in 1990.
 After completing his master's degree in engineering from Liaoning University in 1993, he entered Northeastern University where he obtained his doctor's degree in engineering in 2006.

 Career in Liaoning

 Yu joined the Chinese Communist Party (CCP) in June 1993 upon graduation.
 He was a technician at the Planning and Design Institute of Liaoning Petrochemical Department in 1993 and two years later became an official in the Office of Liaoning Provincial Science and Technology Commission (later was reshuffled as Liaoning Provincial Department of Science and Technology).
 In January 1998, he was transferred to the Liaoning Provincial Analysis and Testing Research Center and moved back to the Office of Liaoning Provincial Department of Science and Technology in May 2001.
 He was transferred to the Science and Technology Political and Legal Department of Shenyang Municipal People's Government Office in May 2001, becoming deputy director in December of the same year and director in July 2002.